noori-shaukat/ChromaMatch/README.md

 ### Analyze Image

 **Endpoint:** `POST /analyze`
-**Description:** Upload an image to receive AI-generated insights such as skin tone, undertone, and personalized style recommendations.
+**Description:** Upload an image to receive AI-generated insights such as skin tone, undertone, and hair color.

 **Example Response:**